 Dust Mite Allergy

 This is one of the most common allergies in the US, with approximately 20 million people being affected by it all year round.
 Those who suffer from dust mite allergy already know the symptoms which range from sneezing to watery eyes and itching, but it’s handy to know that there’s much more control over this than one may think.
 When it comes to sleeping in bed, the place you spend 1/3 of your life, did you know that an innerspring mattress is notorious for harboring the most dust and bacteria?
-Over the years, dust mites and their feces can gradually seep through the fabric and into the hollow workings of the interior, whichever mattress types you may own, which eventually then becomes a huge chamber of dust mite feces and dead skin cells.
-Every time the springs are triggered (or the bed is used), this great big dust chamber becomes live and dust will no doubt find its way back into open air, into your lungs and onto skin, thus triggering allergic reactions.
+Over the years, dust mites and their feces can gradually seep through the fabric and into the hollow workings of the interior, whichever mattress types you may own, which eventually then becomes a massive chamber of dust mite feces and dead skin cells.
+Every time the springs are triggered (or the bed is used), this great big dust chamber becomes live and dust will no doubt find its way back into the open air, into your lungs, and onto the skin, thus triggering allergic reactions.

 Memory Foam Allergy

-For some people brands are just a name, a tag and nothing else.
-However, it’s worth noting that in this industry, good mattress brands and manufacturers are key to whether you end up with a satisfactory purchase or one that you’ll be sending back before the trial period is over (and that’s if they even offer an in-home trial).
-As always, you get what you pay for; buy a cheap mattress from a budget entry level company and you’ll get cheap quality goods, whereas by going with a reputable company and trusted manufacturer you’ll have better quality goods and professional aftercare.
-There is a huge difference in the two, which range from length and type of warranty, length or availability of trial at home, and of course comfort and longevity of the product itself.
+For some people, brands are just a name, a tag, and nothing else.
+However, it’s worth noting that in this industry, good mattress brands and manufacturers are critical to whether you end up with a satisfactory purchase or one that will be sent back before the trial period is over (and that’s if they even offer an in-home trial).
+As always, you get what you pay for; buy a cheap mattress from an entry-level budget company, and you’ll get cheap quality goods, whereas by going with a reputable company and trusted manufacturer you’ll have better quality goods and professional aftercare.
+There is a vast difference between the two, which range from length and type of warranty, length or availability of trial at home, and of course comfort and longevity of the product itself.